n1kk/typed-well/README.md

 - `yarn add -D typed-well`
 - `pnpm i -D typed-well`

+## Usage

-This library exposes a set of utilities packed into a namespace `_` to prevent global scope pollution.
-To use them you just import the name space in your test file.
+This library exposes a set of utilities neatly packed into a namespace `_` to prevent global scope pollution.
+To use them just import the namespace in your test file.

 ```ts
 import { _ } from "typed-well";
 ```

-## Usage

 Utilities mimic Jest's `expect` matchers, they are just a set of custom type definitions.
 It doesn't require you to install any additional tools or define your result expectations in comments.
 You just write a test and if check fails TS compiler will throw an error on that line, and your IDE will even highlight it.